 In 1995, Paul’s sons were promoted to the executive positions at the organization.

 Corrigan Moving has always been open to growth possibilities that would help improve its quality and service reach.
 Two excellent possibilities became available to David Corrigan.
 So, in 2003, a branch was added in Rochester, New York.
 Then a Chicago, Illinois location came in 2006.
 These were the first Corrigan branches in each of these states.
 More advancement brought a warehouse in Cleveland, Ohio; and in 2018, a location was opened in Buffalo, New York.
 The Pittsburgh, Pennsylvania warehouse joined in 2022.

 As Corrigan has advanced, it has also grown its services.
 No longer hauling ice, Corrigan now handles a broad variety of solutions such as household goods moving, commercial and office relocations, record storage, systems furniture assembly and disassembly, logistics, and international freight forwarding.

 Today, the Corrigan employees continue to honor Frank’s original code of ethics.
-And because of that purpose, we have expanded into the most respected moving companies in the nation.
+And because of that, we have expanded into the most respected moving company in the nation.